-It is important for Filipinos abroad to promptly register with the Embassy the birth of a child so that it can be registered with the Office of the Civil Registrar General in Manila.
+It is important for Filipinos to promptly register with the Consulate the birth of a child occurred in Sri Lanka, so that it can be registered with the Philippines Authorities.

 Requirements and Steps:

 Four (4) original duly accomplished Report of Birth Form should be executed by at least one of the parents or the attending physician or nurse.
 When the birth is reported in person, the Report of Birth will be sworn to before a consular officer.